hellocodeco/exist-api-docs/docs/reference/authentication/oauth2.md

 All endpoints require authentication, except those that are part of the OAuth2 authorisation flow.
 Make sure your access token is included in your requests by including the `Authorization: Bearer` header with every request.

 You may mix and match OAuth2 authentication with simple token or even session-based authentication as you test the API.
 API endpoints will respond with JSON within your browser if you are logged in to the site.

+Remember you need to create an OAuth2 client in Exist to use this method.
+OAuth2 clients can be created by all users.
+You can create one from your [app management page](https://exist.io/account/apps/) within your Exist account.
+Make a note of your client's credentials as you'll need them to authorise users.

 ### Scopes

-Request as few scopes as required to provide your necessary functionality.
+Be responsible and request as few scopes as required to provide your necessary functionality.
 Only attributes that match the scope (that is, are in the groups you're allowed to read or write, or are manual) will be accessible.
+For example, if you request the contents of the `mood` group, but you only have `activity_read` scope, you will receive an empty list.

 **Read scopes** allow you to *retrieve attributes and their values* for those that match the scope.